Where Błudnik Leads

 Here's an edit of another film photo: a lovely view of a sunlit riparian forest surrounding Bernard's Stream in Gdańsk.

 On June 1st, I took my camera to document a lovely children's party.
 I didn't manage to fill my film roll, so in the evening, I set out to the Tricity Landscape Park to take some filler images.
 Little did I know, the walk would result in some of the best photos I'd taken so far in 2025.
-Here are two examples I'd posted on social media.
+Here are two examples.

 I was using my Nikon F100 loaded with the remainder of a roll of Kodak ColorPlus 200.
 I walked along Bernard's Stream, a small creek that joins the much more widely known Oliwa Stream.
 The riparian forest that surrounds the stream is quite tricky to navigate due to the muddy and wet terrain, but I'm quite happy this didn't deter me.
 The edited image was taken with my 16-35 mm AF-S Nikkor lens at the widest focal length available.
 The aperture was f/5.6, and the shutter speed was 1/10 second.
 I scanned the neg using my usual scanning rig.